Oaxaca is one of the top digital nomad destinations in Mexico and the world. Learn more about living in Oaxaca in this detailed guide.

-Companies had to adapt, with many realizing that the lower overheads of having their staff work from home is both better for the bottom line, as well as for the morale of their employees.
+Companies had to adapt, with many realizing that the lower overheads of having their staff work from home are both better for the bottom line, as well as for the morale of their employees.

 Now it looks like the digital landscape may have changed forever as a result.

-With borders starting to reopen, more and more of the newfound remote workforce will be looking at never-before thought of opportunities to work from abroad — and the Digital Nomad landscape will grow exponentially!
+With borders starting to reopen, more and more of the newfound remote workforce will be looking at never-before-thought of opportunities to work from abroad — and the Digital Nomad landscape will grow exponentially!

 Many cities around the world have already established themselves as “Digital Nomad Friendly Destinations”, with some almost oversaturated with remote workers, such as Chiang Mai, Berlin, Playa Del Carmen and Medellin.

 Other Digital Nomad cities have remained havens, off the main radar — yet still teeming with incredible communities.
 Oaxaca de Juarez in southern Mexico is one such haven for remote workers.
 It’s one of the best cities in Mexico for Digital Nomads.